COVID-19 | COMMUNITY UPDATE

 · Stay connected with family, neighbours and friends by phone, email, FaceTime or Skype.

 Things change rapidly in a pandemic situation.
-For daily updates, an interactive map and full epidemiological reports, visit the PUBLIC HEALTH AGENCY OF CANADA's COVID-19 website.
+For daily updates, visit the links above and the PUBLIC HEALTH AGENCY OF CANADA's COVID-19 website.

 We wish all of you good health and safety during these challenging times.